numtide/nix-filter/README.md

 that.

-That's why nix-filter is asking the users to explicitly list all the folders that they want to add.
+That's why nix-filter is asking the users to explicitly list all the folders that they want to `include`, and using only an `exclude` is not recommended.

 # Future development